-Read through each tab below to learn more about ABET.
 Understanding ABET's approach and philosophy will provide greater perspective and foundational knowledge for the information in upcoming modules.
+Watch the special video message from ABET's CEO, Dr. Michael Milligan, and read through each tab below to learn more about ABET.